mcdougallab/modeldb/README.md

   change `modeldb2020.settings` to `Project.settings`
  - the settings file may need the full path to `TEMPLATES["DIRS"]`

+## on Analysis
+The `analysis` folder contains scripts for analyzing ModelDB in ways that may or may not be supported in the web interface.
+It includes:
+- `metadata_repeat_list.py` -- provides a list of all used metadata; combine with a free word-cloud generator to visualize

 ## On ModelViews

 You can gather a morphology suitable for frontpage display via